 Even more impressive than his career statistics may be his 20-year run as captain in Detroit, the longest tenure in NHL and major sports history.
 Yzerman was named captain of the Red Wings prior to the 1986-87 season, making him the youngest captain in franchise history at 21-years-old.
 Yzerman made an impressive 20 playoff appearances as a player with the Red Wings, along with his three Stanley Cup Championships.
 On January 2, 2007, Yzerman's No. 19 was retired by the Red Wings at Joe Louis Arena, the sixth to hang in the rafters there.
 During his illustrious career Yzerman was selected to the NHL All-Star Game on 10 occasions.

 After retiring from the game, Yzerman became an integral part of Hockey Canada's management team.
 He served as general manager for Canada at the 2007 and 2008 IIHF World Championships, bringing home gold and silver respectively.
-He then led Hockey Canada to a magical moment when his team defeated the United States in overtime to win the Gold Medal on home ice at the 2010 Winter Olympics in Vancouver, where he served as executive director.
-He will hold the same position for the 2014 games in Sochi, Russia.
+He has led Hockey Canada to back-to-back gold medal performances at the 2010 and 2014 Winter Olympics.
 Yzerman also won an Olympic Gold Medal as a player with Canada in 2002.

 Steve and his wife, Lisa, have three daughters.

 Julien BriseBois - Assistant General Manager, Tampa Bay Lightning

 Julien BriseBois enters his third season as assistant general manger of the Tampa Bay Lightning after being named to the position on July 16, 2010.
 He reports directly to vice president and general manager Steve Yzerman and assists him in all aspects of player personnel decisions, contract preparation and negotiation, and salary arbitration for the Lightning and the Syracuse Crunch of the American Hockey League, for whom he also serves as general manager.
 BriseBois also manages interpretation of the NHL's collective bargaining agreement and the salary cap for Tampa Bay.